dblock/code.dblock.org/_posts/2010/2010-05-13-spring-ldap-naming-and-directory-services-with-opends.markdown

 }
 {% endhighlight %}

-You’ll immediately notice that in contrast with the previous implementation, this object knows nothing about being stored in a directory.
+You'll immediately notice that in contrast with the previous implementation, this object knows nothing about being stored in a directory.
 I was lazy then, but this time Spring helps (forces) me to write better code.

 #### Service DAO

 At the core of spring-ldap lies _LdapTemplate_ that executes core LDAP functionality and encapsulates all the plumbing.
-We’re going to implement a simple DAO for our Service objects that can, for example, retrieve all services.
+We're going to implement a simple DAO for our Service objects that can, for example, retrieve all services.

 {% highlight java %}
 public class ServiceDAO {